compactr/protocol/README.md

 ### 3.1 Schema Source

-Compactr schemas are derived from OpenAPI 3.0+ Schema Objects, as defined in [[OAS]].
+Compactr schemas are derived from OpenAPI 3.0+ Schema Objects, as defined in [[OAS]](https://spec.openapis.org/oas/v3.1.2.html)OpenAPI specifications.

 Only the following schema keywords are normative for Compactr encoding: